3D-Generalist: Self-Improving Vision-Language-Action Models for Crafting 3D Worlds

 \paragraph{Self-Improvement Fine-tuning} Off-the-shelf VLMs often struggle to consistently generate action code that improves the resulting 3D environment.
 To address this, we propose a self-improvement fine-tuning strategy.
 Let \(\pi^{(i)}_{\theta}\) denote the VLM policy at the start of the \(i\)-th fine-tuning round.
 Each round begins with generating a set of tasks (i.e., text prompts).
 For each task, the 3D environment is initialized using \textit{\modulea}, and \(\pi^{(i)}_{\theta}\) iteratively updates the environment.
 At each state, multiple candidate actions are generated, and the top-scoring action sequences—those that yield the highest CLIP scores between the environment renderings and the input prompt—are retained.
 These top actions are then used to update the policy parameters via supervised fine-tuning, resulting in an improved policy \(\pi^{(i+1)}_{\theta}\).
 This process completes one self-improvement round, after which \(\pi^{(i+1)}_{\theta}\) can generate new tasks and environments for further refinement in subsequent rounds.
 Additionally, we introduce an \emph{in-context library}, a collection of action codes that significantly enhances CLIP alignment scores.
 Empirically, we find that leveraging the \emph{in-context library} during data generation substantially improves performance by promoting diversity and increasing the likelihood of discovering effective action sequences.
+We use GPT-4o~\cite{achiam2023gpt} as the base model and leveraged its publicly available fine-tuning API in our experiments.
 More details can be found in the supplementary material.